 Failure to adhere to these regulations may result in your failing the class.

 The following are the requirements for successful completion of WBL courses.

-Failure to complete any one of these items in the time-frame given on the Course Policy will have a negative affect on the student’s grade and may result in a “F” for the course.
+Failure to complete any one of these items in the time-frame given on the Course Policy will have a negative effect on the student’s grade and may result in an “F” for the course.

-- Student must enroll in Hinds Community College/College Central Network and upload a WLB Coordinator approved Personal Resume to the Hinds Community College/College Central Network.
+- The student must enroll in Hinds Community College/College Central Network and upload a WLB Coordinator approved Personal Resume to the Hinds Community College/College Central Network.

 - Documentation of Worksite hours (Turn in paycheck stubs indicating the number of hours worked).

 - Career Technical Student Employer Evaluation (Employer must complete and return 2 per semester at midterm/final).

 To register for the program contact a member of the WBL staff directly to verify eligibility, complete the application process, and complete their Education & Training Agreement no later than the first week of the semester.